-Qualitative a) The general qualitative disclosure requirement with respect to credit risk, including: disclosure i) Definitions of past due and impaired (for accounting purposes); With a view to strengthening credit discipline and bring classification and provisioning regulation in line with international standard, a phase wise program for classification and provisioning was undertaken by the Bank as per Bangladesh Bank circulars issued from time to time.
+Qualitative a) The general qualitative disclosure requirement with respect to credit risk, including: disclosure i) Definitions of past With a view to strengthening credit discipline and bring classification due and impaired (for and provisioning regulation in line with international standard, a phase accounting purposes); unting purposes); wise program for classification and provisioning was undertaken b the Bank as per Bangladesh Bank circulars issued from time to time.
 In this regard, all the loans and advances are grouped into four categories for the purpose of classification, namely (i) Continuous Loan, (ii) Demand Loan, (iii) Fixed Term Loan and (iv) Short-term Agricultural and Micro Credit.
-They are classified as follow: Continuous & Demand Loan are classified as: Sub-standard- if it is past due/overdue for 03(three) months or beyond but less than 06 (six) months; Doubtful- if it is past due/overdue for 06 (six) months or beyond but less than 09 (nine) months; Bad/Loss- if it is past due/overdue for 09 (nine) months or beyond.
-In case of any installment(s) or part of installment(s) of a Fixed Term Loan amounting upto Tk 1 million is not repaid within the due date, the amount of unpaid installment(s) are treated as "past due or overdue installment".
-Such types of Fixed Term Loans are classified as under: Sub-standard- if the amount of past due installment is equal to or more than the amount of installment(s) due within 06 (six) months, the entire loans are classified as "Sub-standard".
-Doubtful- if the amount of past due installment is equal to or more than the amount of installment(s) due within 09 (nine) months, the entire loans are classified as "Doubtful.
-Bad/Loss - if the amount of past due installment is equal to or more than the amount of installment(s) due within 12(twelve) months, the entire loans are classified as "Bad/Loss".
-In case of any installment(s) or part of installment(s) of a Fixed Term Loan amounting more than Tk 1 million is not repaid within the due date, the amount of unpaid installment(s) are treated as "past due or overdue installment".
-Such types of Fixed Term Loans are classified as under: Sub Sub-standard- if the amount of past due installment is equal to or more than the amount of installment(s) due within 03 (three) months, the entire loans are classified as "Substandard".
-Doubtful- if the amount of past due installment is equal to or more than the amount of installment(s) due within 06 (six) months, the entire loans are classified as "Doubtful".
-Bad/Loss - if the amount of past due installment is equal to or more than the amount of installment(s) due within 09 (nine) months, the entire loans are classified as "Bad/Loss".
-Short-term Agricultural and Micro Credit will be considered irregular if it is not repaid within the due date as stipulated in the loans agreement are classified as under: Sub-standard- if the irregular status continues after a period of 12 (twelve) months, the credits are classified as "Substandard".
-Doubtful- if the irregular status continue after a period of 36 (thirty six) months, the credits are classified as "Doubtful".
-Bad/Loss- if the irregular status continue after a period of 60 (sintu) months, the credits are cleasified as "Pad/Loss" (sixty) months, the credits are classified as "Bad/Loss".
-A Continuous loan, Demand loan or a Term Loan which remained overdue for a period of 02 (two) months or more, are treated as "Special Mention Account (SMA)". special Mention Account (SMA).
+They are classified as follow: A Continuous Loan, Demand Loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 03 (three) months or beyond but less than 09 (nine) months, the entire loan will be put into the "Sub-standard (SS)".
+A Continuous Loan, Demand Loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 09 (nine) months or beyond but less than 12 (twelve) months, the entire loan will be put into the "Doubtful (DF)".
+Doubtful (D1).
+A Continuous loan, Demand loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 12 (twelve) months or beyond, • • • • • • • • • • • • • • • • • • • • the entire loan will be put into the "Bad/Loss (B/L)" I am have to be treated as definited how as many of 500 C \ C Loans have to be treated as defaulted loan as per section 5(GaGa) of the Banking Companies Act, 1991 and to be reported accordingly as per formats given in BRPD Circular No.08 dated August 02, 2015.
+In this regard, a portion of the "Sub-standard (SS)" loans will be reported as defaulted loan.

+In case of any installment(s) or part of installment(s) of a Fixed Term Loan is not repaid within the fixed expiry date, the amount of unpaid installment(s) will be treated as past due/overdue after six months of the expiry date.

+Short-term Agricultural and Micro Credit will be considered irregular if it is not repaid within the due date as stipulated in the loans agreement are classified as under:

+- > Sub-standard- if the irregular status continues after a period of 12 (twelve) months, the credits are classified as "Substandard". - ➤ Doubtful- if the irregular status continue after a period of 36 (thirty six) months, the credits are classified as "Doubtful". - ➤ Bad/Loss if the irregular status continue after a period of 60 (sixty) months, the credits are classified as "Bad/Loss".

+A Continuous loan, Demand loan or a Term Loan which remained overdue for a period of 02 (two) months or more, are treated as "Special Mention Account (SMA)".